Murphy Center: History

 Other improvements implemented since 2002 include a new wooden floor, all-new blue seats in the reserved seating sections, two new scoreboards (one above the bleachers at each end of the court) with HD videoboards included, four new LED video scoreboards (one above each of the four tunnels at the corners of the court), a new sound system, and modernizing the existing bleacher sections (painting gray, replacing retraction motors, and bringing to ADA standards).
 The court's design was rotated 180 degrees, along with correspondingly moving the benches, scorers' table, and media row to the opposite sides in order to better accommodate television broadcasts.
 The locker rooms for the men's tennis and men's & women's basketball teams have been completely renovated as well.

+More recent renovations to Murphy Center include improvements to exterior glass, A/V technologies, interior improvements, and a new, updated court design.
+The biggest upgrade was the glass, which coined the iconic "Glass House" nickname of Murphy Center.
+SageGlass automatic tinting windows were installed, giving the facility an updated look and better interior experience, featuring dynamic tinting to reduce glare and reduce heat in the facility.
+This installation is the largest dynamic glass feature in higher education facilities, at 33,000 sq. ft. of glass on the exterior.
+Interior improvements included a large 17 panel mural showcasing the deep history of the venue, and an improved look for the court surface.

+The facility saw different A/V improvements, with two new large Daktronics videoboards behind each goal, Martin Audio line array system, featuring six WPS line array hangs, four SXCF118 subwoofer arrays, two portable WPM array hangs, FP15 court fills, and a CDD12 delay ring around the bowl.
+Along with this, a new state-of-the-art control room was installed, featuring Ross video systems, allowing for improved in house experiences with the larger videoboards and better infrastructure for ESPN+ broadcasts.